sunny-rout/leetcode-training/arrays-and-hashing/group_anagrams.md

 * **Space complexity:** O(m * n)
     In the worst case, we need to store all the characters of all the strings in our hash map.

+---

+### Alternative Approach: Sorting

+#### Intuition

+A more straightforward way to generate a unique signature for an anagram group is to sort the characters of the string.
+If two strings are anagrams, their sorted versions will be identical.
+For example, sorting "eat", "tea", and "ate" all result in "aet".
+This sorted string can be used as a key in a hash map to group the anagrams.

+#### Approach

+1. Initialize an empty hash map, like `defaultdict(list)`.
+2. Iterate through each string in the input list.
+3. For each string, sort its characters to create a canonical key (e.g., `tuple(sorted(word))`).
+4. Use this key to append the original string to the corresponding list in the hash map.
+5. After processing all strings, the values of the hash map will contain the grouped anagrams.

+#### Complexity

+* **Time complexity:** O(m * n log n)
+  Where `m` is the number of strings and `n` is the average length of a string.
+For each of the `m` strings, we sort its characters, which takes O(n log n) time.

+* **Space complexity:** O(m * n)
+  The total information stored in the hash map is proportional to the total number of characters in all strings.